Golkeri

-Golkeri (Mango pickle) is a Gujarati comedy drama film directed by Viral Shah and produced by Manasi Parekh and Parthiv Gohil under banner of Soul Sutra Studio.
+Golkeri (Mango pickle) is a 2020 Indian Gujarati comedy drama film directed by Viral Shah and produced by Manasi Parekh and Parthiv Gohil under banner of Soul Sutra Studio.
 It is written by Viral Shah and Amatya.
 The film starring Malhar Thakar and Manasi Parekh is a remake of 2017 Marathi film Muramba.

 The story of the film follows Sahil (played by Malhar Thakar) and his girlfriend and fiancé Harshita (played by Manasi Parekh) and their breakup.
 His parents (played by Sachin and Vandana) try to convince Sahil to get over his differences with Harshita.
 The film was released in India on 28 February 2020.
 The theatrical run was shortened due to COVID-19 pandemic and it was subsequently released for streaming on Amazon Prime Video.

 Plot

 Sahil and Harshita meet at a show of Harshita's.
 Sahil supports her the most and with his help and support, Harshita climbs great heights.
-From there, they both get in a relationship but due to Sahil's constant lies about his unemployment, she is frustrated.
-And their three years of relationship is ruined overnight and their marriage is put in grave danger.
+From there, they get into a relationship but due to Sahil's constant lies about his unemployment, she is frustrated.
+Their three years of relationship is ruined overnight and their marriage is put in grave danger.
 On the day of the marriage anniversary of Sahil's parents, Sahil confronts his father and realizes his mistakes and hurries to meet Harshita.
 Sahil apologizes to Harshita and tells her his feeling and everything in his heart.
 Sahil falls to his knees and asks for one more chance.
 Harshita accepts him at last and then they once again get in a relationship.